-The Dallas Metropolitan Small Business Development Center in partnership with the U.S. Small Business Administration and the Dallas County Community College District, offers free and confidential one-on-one counseling for existing and start up businesses in Dallas County.
+The Dallas Metropolitan Small Business Development Center in partnership with the U.S. Small Business Administration and Dallas College, offers free and confidential one-on-one counseling for existing and start up businesses in Dallas County.
 Learn more about our services and necessary steps to schedule an appointment.

 A ‘shelter-in-place’ order has been issued by Dallas County Judge Clay Jenkins and is currently in effect for all of Dallas County through April 30.

-The Bill J Priest campus of DCCCD, our Dallas Metropolitan SBDC physical offices, and all DCCCD facilities, are closed.
+The Bill J Priest campus of Dallas College, our Dallas Metropolitan SBDC physical offices, and all DCCCD facilities, are closed.